Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Concluding Remarks

 This paper proposes a scoring-rule-based framework for ranking predictive distributions in the Fréchet domain based on normalized order statistics.
 By embedding extreme value limit theory into a scoring-rule perspective, we show how proper scoring rules can be applied to compare tails in a principled manner.
 Within this framework, we derive conditions under which the logarithmic score and the CRPS (as a special case of the Energy score) are well defined and applicable.

 We further show that optimizing scoring rules yields consistent tail-index estimators and that the classical Hill estimator arises as a special case.

-The first two simulation studies show that the proposed approach can successfully distinguish between different tail indices in finite samples and that its performance remains stable when the scaling has a trend.
-In the third simulation study, we observe that estimation based on Energy-score optimization is less efficient than the classical Hill estimator.
-Lastly, we conduct an empirical analysis of automobile claim severity data, in which five competing Pareto tail models are evaluated and ranked using the proposed scoring-rule framework.
+The first two simulation studies show that the proposed approach can successfully distinguish between different tail indices in finite samples and that its performance remains stable under systematic scale variation. {In the third simulation study, we observe that estimation based on Energy-score optimization yields results that are very close to those of the classical Hill estimator.} Lastly, we conduct an empirical analysis of automobile claim severity data, in which five competing Pareto tail models are evaluated and ranked using the proposed scoring-rule framework.
 The analysis illustrates how the method can be applied in practice, how the resulting ranking supports model selection, and how differences in tail behavior across data partitions can be identified.

-A current limitation is that the analysis focuses on the Fréchet domain and on a small set of standard scoring rules.
-Future work may consider alternative scoring rules within the proposed framework and study their impact on model ranking and tail-index estimation.
+{In this paper, the score-specific conditions are verified only for the logarithmic and Energy scores, making the study of further scoring rules a natural direction for future work.
+It would also be useful to study how existing threshold-selection methods can be adapted to the present score-based framework.
+Finally, extending the asymptotic theory to covariate-dependent or otherwise non-identically distributed predictive distributions would broaden the scope of the proposed methodology. }

+\paragraph{Acknowledgments} AI tools were used exclusively for language editing.
+All results, analysis, and conclusions are the authors’ own.